 8.223602 - MALIPIERO: Symphonies Nos.
 3 and 4

 Only in the mid-1930s, as the subversive intensity of the music of his early maturity gave place to the mellower, more smoothly expansive expressions of his later middle age, did he at last revert to the idea of giving his pieces that sort of title.
-His first numbered symphony appeared in 1933, his second in 1936 (both are recorded on the second disc in the present series, Marco Polo 8.223603).
+His First numbered symphony appeared in 1933, his Second in 1936 (both are recorded on the second disc in the present series, Marco Polo 8.223603).
 Moreover, only when the 1940s had reached their mid-point did he unexpectedly step up his productivity in the symphonic field, producing no fewer than five more symphonies (numbers 3 to 7 inclusive) all within the period 1944–8.
-It should be emphasized that not one of these works is a symphony in quite the normal post-Beethovenian sense: for this reason certain writers (including myself, in the The New Grove Dictionary of Music and Musicians) have preferred to describe them, even in English, as “sinfonias”, so as to underline their quintessentially Italian, anti-Germanic approach.
-Malipiero once declared that “the Italian symphony [sinfonia] is a free kind of poem in several parts which follow one another capriciously, obeying only those mysterious laws that instinct recognizes".
-As a historical generalization this is, of course, far too sweeping; but its relevance to Malipiero’s own practice is clear enough.
+It should be emphasised that not one of these works is a symphony in quite the normal post-Beethovenian sense: for this reason certain writers (including myself, in the The New Grove Dictionary of Music and Musicians) have preferred to describe them, even in English, as “sinfonias”, so as to underline their quintessentially Italian, anti-Germanic approach.
+Malipiero once declared that “the Italian symphony [sinfonia] is a free kind of poem in several parts which follow one another capriciously, obeying only those mysterious laws that instinct recognises”.
+As a historical generalisation this is, of course, far too sweeping; but its relevance to Malipiero’s own practice is clear enough.

 Close the window